N-F9/N-F9/README.md

 ### Hi there 👋, I'm Nick Ferguson!
 #### Developer, Student, Entrepreneur
-I enjoy programming, biking and playing in the stonk market.
+I enjoy programming, biking and playing in the stock market.

 #### Languages and Tools